MarkPKCollier/NeuralTuringMachine/README.md

+**Update 2019-05-26: Google has integrated our NTM implementation into the official TensorFlow release.
+For more details read here: https://www.scss.tcd.ie/joeran.beel/blog/2019/05/25/google-integrates-our-neural-turing-machine-implementation-in-tensorflow/**

 For a description of our implementation and experimental results please see the pre-print of our paper which will appear as a conference paper at ICANN 2018: https://arxiv.org/abs/1807.08518

-**Our key contribution is not to implement a Neural Turing Machine in code but to make training stable and reliable.
-We do not observe the slow learning or gradients becoming NaN that other implementations have reported.**
+Our key contribution is not to implement a Neural Turing Machine in code but to make training stable and reliable.
+We do not observe the slow learning or gradients becoming NaN that other implementations have reported.

 You can cite the paper as follows: